Africa Addio

-Africa Addio documents the end of the colonial era in Africa, and the violence and chaos that followed.
-The film was a huge success, which ensured the viability of the so-called "Mondo film" genre, a cycle of "shockumentaries"- documentaries featuring sensational topics.
+Africa Addio documents the end of European colonial control in Africa during the 1950s and '60s, and the violence and chaos that followed.
+The film was a huge success, which ensured the viability of the so-called "Mondo film" genre, a cycle of "shockumentaries"—documentaries featuring sensational topics.
 The film encountered criticism and praise due to its controversial content, but is nevertheless considered to be a very important film in the history of documentary filmmaking.

-Vignettes
+Synopsis

-The narrator (Gualtiero Jacopetti) explains the purpose of the film: to document that Africa has changed forever following decolonization and to show the turmoil in the time immediately following the withdrawal of Europeans from the continent.
-The narrator states that the film will not tell its audience what to think about these events, but rather that the viewer will have to make up their own minds about what they see.
+The documentary begins with the narrator (Gualtiero Jacopetti) explaining that the Africa of the past has forever disappeared following decolonisation and the withdrawal of Europeans from the continent, and he explains that a new Africa is emerging.
+The narrator claims that just as America was built on death and violence, the new post-colonial Africa is undergoing a similar process.
+In the Italian-language version, the narrator states that the film will not provide a moral judgement regarding the events in Africa.
+In the English-language version, the narrator states that the film will not tell its audience what to think about these events, but rather that the viewer will have to make their own conclusions about what they see.

-Somewhere in sub-Saharan Africa, the natives celebrate the British relinquishing control and allowing them to establish their own government.
-Celebrations start with fireworks but end with mobs of locals destroying imported goods from European countries or African colonies that have not yet gained independence, such as Portugese eggs and South African oranges and beer.

-In Kenya, we see shots of the Mau Mau Uprising.
+In British Kenya, the natives celebrate the British relinquishing control and allowing them to establish their own government.
+Celebrations start with fireworks but end with mobs of locals destroying imported goods from European countries or African colonies that have not yet gained independence, such as Portuguese eggs and South African oranges and beer.
+Participants in the Mau Mau Uprising are put on trial for atrocities.
 One of the Mau Maus is arrested for the mass murder of an entire family of white farmers and their staff.
 After the massacre, 100 Mau Maus descended on the farm, tortured the animals and committed cannibalism.
 The surviving animals are euthanized out of mercy.
 The organizer of the crimes is sentenced to hard labor for life.

-In the White Highlands area, many white farmers, unwilling to remain without the protection of their governments, sell their farms at a loss and prepare to leave the continent forever.
+In the White Highlands area of Kenya, many white farmers, unwilling to remain without the protection of their government, sell their farms at a loss and prepare to leave the continent forever.
 The lawns and gardens of their homes are then bulldozed by the new owners to make way for more farmland.
 The coffins of dead homeowners are exhumed and are taken by their families to be buried again on another continent.